Fiat: Europe

-Fiat's main market is Europe, mainly focused on Italy.
-Historically successful in building city cars and Superminis, currently Fiat has a range of models focused on those two segments (accounting for the 84% of its sales in 2011).
-Fiat does not currently offer any large family cars, nor executive cars: these market segments are to some extent covered by the Lancia, Alfa Romeo and Maserati brands, which Fiat also owns.
+FIAT's main market is Europe, mainly focused on Italy.
+Historically successful in building city cars and superminis, currently FIAT has a range of models focused on those two segments (accounting for the 84% of its sales in 2011).
+FIAT does not currently offer any large family cars, nor executive cars: these market segments are to some extent covered by the Lancia, Alfa Romeo and Maserati brands, which Stellantis also owns.

-Fiat's share of the European market shrank from 9.4 percent in 2000 to 5.8 percent in the summer of 2004.
-At this point Sergio Marchionne was appointed as Fiat's chief executive.
-By March 2009 their market share had expanded to 9.1 percent.
+FIAT's share of the European market shrank from 9.4 percent in 2000 to 5.8 percent in the summer of 2004.
+At this point Sergio Marchionne was appointed as FIAT's chief executive.
+By March 2009 its market share had expanded to 9.1 percent.
 Marchionne introduced an informal climate and reduced the links in the chain of command from nine to five.
-He unilaterally decided to leave the Fiat group from Confindustria and Federmeccanica, and to cancel the national collective labor agreement in the engineering sector by starting separate negotiations with some trade union organizations for a new specific company agreement in the automotive sector, starting from the Pomigliano production plant.
+He unilaterally decided to leave the FIAT group from Confindustria and Federmeccanica, and to cancel the national collective labor agreement in the engineering sector by starting separate negotiations with some trade union organizations for a new specific company agreement in the automotive sector, starting from the Pomigliano production plant.

-Fiat built their five-story Lingotto plant between 1915 and 1918, at which time it was Europe's largest car manufacturing plant.
+FIAT built its five-story Lingotto plant between 1915 and 1918, at which time it was Europe's largest car manufacturing plant.
 Later the Mirafiori plant was built, also in Turin.
-To prepare for the production of the all-new Fiat 128, Fiat opened their Rivalta plant in October 1968.
-Until the 128 entered production, the plant was used to build sports versions of the 850 and 124 as well as parts for the Fiat Dino.
+To prepare for the production of the all-new FIAT 128, FIAT opened its Rivalta plant in October 1968.
+Until the 128 entered production, the plant was used to build sports versions of the 850 and 124 as well as parts for the FIAT Dino.